Up-scattering production of a sterile fermion at DUNE: complementarity with spallation source and direct detection experiments: Results and discussion

 Notice that decay channels involving mesons could also be allowed, depending on the SF mass.
 While not kinematically accessible at LZ, XENONnT or COHERENT, the decay mode with a $\pi^0$ in the final state would be --- in principle --- allowed at DUNE-ND, but only in a marginal corner of parameter space.
 For this reason, we did not consider it and we instead focus our discussion on the decays given in Eq.~\eqref{eq:chi-3body-decay}.

 We estimate the number of decay events inside the detector, as

-where $N_0$ incorporates the neutrino flux normalization, the number of targets and the total time of exposure for a given experiment.
+where $N_0$ incorporates the neutrino flux normalization, the number of targets and the total time of exposure for a given experiment, while $\mathcal{B}(\chi \to ...) $ stands for the branching ratio of the process.
 Moreover, $\langle \frac{\mathrm{d} \sigma}{\mathrm{d}E_\chi} \big\vert^V_\mathrm{\xi} \rangle$ represents the differential cross section with respect to the energy of the SF, averaged over the neutrino flux and $\xi=$ \{\cevns,~\eves \}.
 In the previous expression, $\epsilon_E$ denotes the efficiency of electron recoil reconstruction.
 We may assume that the final state electrons and positrons have on average the same energy, $T_e \sim m_\chi/2$.
 As a consequence, for the COHERENT experiment the efficiency has a negligible impact.
-For DUNE-ND, an ideal efficiency has been assumed to compute the contours in Fig.~\ref{fig:decays}.
+For DUNE-ND, due to the much higher statistics expected at on-axis compared to off-axis locations, only the former is taken into account, assuming an ideal efficiency in order to compute the contours shown in Fig.~\ref{fig:decays}.
 However, we have checked that our present results are not affected significantly even when a flat, conservative, 15\% efficiency is assumed in the range $50<T_e<m_\chi^\mathrm{max}/2\simeq150$~MeV.
 The probability for $m_\chi$ to decay inside the detector is defined as $P_\mathrm{decay}= 1-\exp[-L_\mathrm{det}\Gamma/(\beta \gamma)]$, with $L_\mathrm{det}$ being the detector length along the beam direction (see Ref.~\cite{Ovchynnikov:2022rqj}) and $\beta \gamma$ being the boost factor to go from the center of mass to the laboratory reference frame.
 For the DUNE-ND LArTPC detector we set $L_\mathrm{det}=4$~m~\cite{DUNE:2020fgq}, while for the COHERENT CsI detector we assume $L_\mathrm{det}=11$~cm~\cite{Konovalov:talk}.

 In our analysis, when two-body decays are involved, we furthermore assume that the produced mediator $V$ decays promptly.
 We do so by introducing a second probability factor in Eq.~(\ref{eq:decay_events}) and requiring that the sum of the two decay lengths does not exceed the size of the detector.